AdobeDocs/release-notes.en/current.md

   * **Experience Manager Sites as a Cloud Service**

-    New features
+    New features:

     * Publish to Preview Tier now shown as page status in Sites Admin UI.
     * Publish to Preview Tier now surfacing preview URL at the end of the action and persisting the URL in page properties for later reference.

   * **Experience Manager Forms as a Cloud Service**

-    New features
+    New features:

     * Metadata schemas can be applied directly to the folder properties.
     * The Asset Bulk Ingestor tool lets you add metadata during a bulk ingestion.
     * A user experience enhancement displays the number of assets present in a folder.
 For more than 1000 assets in a folder, Experience Manager Assets displays 1000+.

-    Beta feature of Forms
+    Beta feature of Forms:

     * **Experience Manager Forms as a Cloud Service - Communications** - Communication APIs helps you combine XDP templates and XML data to generate print documents in various formats.
 The service lets you generate documents in synchronous mode.
 The APIs enables you to create applications that let you:
       * Generate documents by populating template files with XML data.